gburtini/Probability-Distributions-for-PHP/README.md

 ``gburtini\Distributions`` contains the distribution classes as indicated above.
 ``gburtini\Distributions\Accessories`` contains BetaFunction and GammaFunction, two classes containing accessory functions for computing complete, incomplete and inverse beta and gamma functions numerically.

-If you are using a version of PHP pre-namespaces, in this branch the ``ugly/`` directory to implements pseudonamespace ("ugly") names, with the prefix GBPDP\_ which can be used directly.
+If you are using a version of PHP pre-namespaces, the ``ugly/`` directory to implements pseudonamespace ("ugly") names, with the prefix GBPDP\_ which can be used directly.
 If you have access to namespaces (PHP 5.3+) you should use the composer-compatible namespacing to interact with the classes.

 Alternatives
 ------------